cawado/sda-dropwizard-commons/sda-commons-server-auth/README.md

 }
 ```

-The config includes the connection data to the opa sidecar and the path to the used policy endpoint.
+The config includes the connection data to the OPA sidecar and the path to the used policy endpoint.

 Example config:
 ```yaml